 Conclusion

-Except operating system compatibility and the possibility to get it free, all other factors give the advantages to software download/CD.
+Except for operating system compatibility and the possibility to get it free, all other factors give advantages to the downloaded software.
 Although it sounds like more old school, if you must pay, the software you install on your own computer is both less expensive and more powerful.

 Say No To Management Fees